MissVeronica/um-happy-birthday/README.md

 ## Updates
 1. Version 1.1.0 Code improvements
+2. Version 1.2.0 Removed email conflict and tested for UM 2.8.3

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.